 As children already grow quicker than their parents want them to, recent research is revealing American girls are entering puberty earlier than ever before.
 The average age for breast development is now 9 years old.
 However, some rare cases are showing girls as young as four years old are precociously entering puberty.

-Why are young girls entering puberty at such an early age?
+Why is puberty in girls starting as such an early age?

 This precocious puberty is triggered by a premature hormone release.
 Studies indicate that endocrine disrupting chemicals are the contributing factor.